K-S-K/Pico-Timer-1/Doc/Tag/Tag-01-Project-Tepmlate.md

 ### Build the project by executing the following commands

-Prepare the build directory (if it is not done yet):
+Prepare the build directory (if it does not exist yet):

 ```bash
 mkdir Src/build